drgallenito/drgallenito/README.md

 ### Hi there 👋

-Hi, I'm Danielle Gallenito!
+I'm Danielle Gallenito!
 I am currently working as a Sr. Business Insights Analyst at TaskUs but I also work as a freelancer.
 I aspire to be a data scientist.
 I love new knowledge and I'm a Data Science scholar at Project SPARTA.
 <!--
 **drgallenito/drgallenito** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.